SD-0224/Hamada-Assi/README.md

 Welcome to my web development project!
 This project aims to create a stunning website from scratch using HTML/CSS and integrating it with JavaScript for functionality.
 I'll also be utilizing backend APIs to fetch data dynamically.

+## Deployment

+The project is deployed and can be accessed [here](https://sd-0224.github.io/Hamada-Assi-project1/).

 ## Project Overview

 In this project, I have developed a website with the following functionalities: